 - All Upfront Reserved Instances (AURI) – AURIs offer the highest savings of all of the Reserved Instance payment options.
 You pay for the entire reservation with one upfront payment and pay nothing on an hourly basis.
 One-year AURIs offer a 35% discount and three-year AURIs offer a 52% discount.
 For T3.medium, one-year AURIs offer a 22% discount and three-year NURIs offer a 32% discount.

 - Reserved Instance pricing is specific to each region and depends on the payment option and term that you select.
-When you purchase a Reserved Instance, you will be charged the associated upfront fees (if applicable) and hourly fees (if applicable), even if you are not currently running Amazon Elasticsearch Service.
+When you purchase a Reserved Instance, you will be charged the associated upfront fees (if applicable) and hourly fees (if applicable), even if you are not currently running Amazon OpenSearch Service.
 To purchase Reserved Instances, visit the Reserved Instance tab in our Console.

 Amazon EBS volume pricing (applies if you choose EBS volumes)